Rank 2017 (more)

 A Griffith business degree will prepare you for a wide range of career opportunities - from running major events through to managing key aspects of complex organisations such as employment relations, marketing campaigns, or logistics.

-The Bachelor of Business is offered full-time and part-time on-campus at the Gold Coast campus.
-You may choose to study courses at other campuses if or where the program structure allows.
+This program is offered full-time and part-time at the Nathan and Gold Coast campuses.
+Some courses are also available online.
+You may choose to study courses at other campuses where the program structure allows.

 From 2017, to be classed as a full-time student, you are required to enrol in a minimum number of credit points each standard study period.
 The minimum credit points for full-time enrolment in this program is 30 credit points.